-The mission of Central City Community Health Center is to provide quality patient-centered health care and human services to low-income, underserved individuals in a culturally sensitive manner in Los Angeles County, Orange County and the Inland Empire.
+The mission of Central City Community Health Center is to provide quality patient-centered health care and human services to low-income, underserved individuals in a culturally sensitive manner.

 Central City Community Health Center (CCCHC) Inc., is a 501 (c) (3) non-profit, Section-330 Federally Qualified Health Center.
 CCCHC was established in 1994 to serve low-income and medically underserved residents that fall below the 200-percent Federal Poverty Level.

 To be recognized in Southern California as the PREMIER health care provider for the medically underserved and vulnerable population.